jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 The Juicebox protocol is made up of 7 core contracts and 3 surface contracts.
 * Core contracts store all the independent components that make the protocol work.
-* Surface contracts glue them together while accepting funds on behalf of each project.
+* Surface contracts glue core contracts together and can accept funds on behalf of projects.
+Anyone can write new surface contracts for projects to use.

 # Core contracts